Bosch, Siemens recall 5 million dishwashers on risk of fire

-FRANKFURT (Reuters) - A joint venture of Siemens (SIEGn.DE) and Robert Bosch ROBG.UL is recalling 5 million dishwashers worldwide, having discovered that a faulty electrical part poses a fire hazard.
+FRANKFURT, Sept 5 (Reuters) - A joint venture of Siemens and Robert Bosch is recalling 5 million dishwashers worldwide, having discovered that a faulty electrical part poses a fire hazard.

 There have been problems with the dishwashers, branded Bosch, Siemens, Neff, Constructa and Junker+Ruh, overheating for years already, but they had so far been assumed to be caused by issues related to local power grids, a spokeswoman for the joint venture, BSH Bosch und Siemens Hausgeraete, said On Thursday.